infor-design/enterprise-wc-examples/README.md

 1. Uses stackblitz.com starter project which can be downloaded as a locale project but we want simple starter projects and to share them in here.
 1. Show a tag in the page bound to data in the test framework
-1. Uses the tag component.
-Initially you may have to manually include the tag code in the project until we deploy to npm.
+1. Show use of the tag component
 1. Consider framework key features and document things we should probably want to do.
 For example for Angular:
   * Provide binding to the model for values
   * Catching and handling events emitted
   * Setting and changing settings (color for example)
   * Templating like loops or text values
   * Research common framework features (forms ect)
+1. Test the type file is working as expected
+1. Make a test that includes the component

 ## Vue.js
 Starter Project: https://stackblitz.com/edit/vue